El-Zag/Google-Scholar-Scraping/README.md

 * sleeptime : time in seconds to wait for the pages to charge when downloading embedded pdfs or html pages.
 You may need to make it longer if you have a slow connexion to not get errors

 ## Future Extensions
+* Does the code currently support non-english charactersets (Cyrillic, Korean Hangul, Chinese Hanzi, etc.?) **THIS IS ESSENTIAL**
+* It would be nice if we could link into google translate API or similar to automatically translate titles/names/abstracts
 * Choose to export metadata in json or csv
 * Add HTML sources other than sciencedirect
 * Find a way to better treat the captchas issue